Solo Travel in Victoria, BC

 If you’re travelling solo, a great way to meet fellow travellers is by booking a tour.
 It’s a fantastic way to explore the city, learn from a local guide and connect with other travellers who have common interests.

 Looking for an upbeat way to #ExploreVictoria?
 A walking tour will give you an in-depth view of the city’s local scene, as well as great views along the way.
 If you’re a foodie, try A Taste of Victoria Food Tours and bond over gourmet olive oils or a mutual love of matcha.
 If you’re a culture vulture, check out Discovery Walks History Tours or explore Canada’s oldest Chinatown.
 Want a mix?
-Perhaps the Chocolate & Churches Walking Tour with Off The Eaten Track has your name on it.
+Perhaps the Eat Like A Canadian Tour with Off The Eaten Track has your name on it.

 Join a bike tour to cover a lot of ground in Victoria in a morning or afternoon.
 The Pedaler Victoria offers a range of tours from between 2-5 hours, each with a unique theme so you’re able to choose one that suits your interests!